 2013; ILLINOIS; $4,640,000 SETTLEMENT:

-This Illinois accident had a lot of drama and a sad ending.
-A middle-aged man was riding along a highway in Cook County when debris flew into his direction.
-The debris was actually two tires that fell off a truck driving in the opposite direction.
+This Illinois accident had lots of drama and a sad ending.
+A middle-aged man was traveling on a highway in Cook County when debris flew into his direction that involved two tires that fell off a truck driving in the opposite direction.
 The tires hit his car and killed him instantaneously.

-The man was survived by his wife and children.
-They sued the truck driver not long after the accident for various damages arising out of his negligent conduct.
+His wife and children who survive the decedent sued the truck driver not long after the accident for various damages arising out of his negligent conduct.
 The lawsuit alleged that the defendant did not properly maintain his vehicle’s tires, did not keep proper control of his vehicle, and did not hold sufficient records of the vehicle (a statutory requirement for trucks of that size).

-At first, the defendant denied any responsibility and claimed that the incident was beyond his control, but eventually he realized that his statutory violations and the decedent’s death spelled defeat at trial.
-Thus, he was willing to compromise.
-The plaintiff’s estate received a $4,640,000 settlement.
+At first, the defendant denied any responsibility and claimed that the incident was beyond his control, but eventually realized that his statutory violations and the victim's death spelled defeat at trial.
+Thus, he was willing to compromise and settle the plaintiff’s estate with a $4,640,000 settlement.

 2011; ILLINOIS; $1,000,000 SETTLEMENT:

-A truck driver was proceeding along the 90/94 highway on the south side of Chicago when his vehicle suddenly stalled.
-The car driver behind him could not respond fast enough and crashed right into him.
-He died upon impact.
+A truck driver was traveling on the 90/94 highway on the south side of Chicago when his vehicle stalled unexpectedly.
+The car driver behind him could not respond fast enough and crashed into his truck.
+The passenger vehicle driver died upon impact.
 The decedent was survived by a wife, two girls, and one boy.

 2011; ILLINOIS; $1,275,000 JURY AWARD:

 A truck driver was proceeding along Route 31 in McHenry County when he fell asleep and drifted into the opposite lane.
-At that exact moment, another car was passing him and the two ran smack into each other.
-The car driver died at the scene of the accident.
-The decedent was only 25 years old.
+At that exact moment, another car was passing him and the two collided into each other.
+The 25 years old car driver died at the scene of the accident.

 Apparently, the truck driver was on medication and had foolishly mixed that with alcohol earlier in the day.
 That combination likely impaired him and led to the accident.
-The victim’s estate sued the truck driver for damages and the defendant admitted responsibility prior to trial so the only issue in court was the extent of non-economic damages.
+The victim’s estate sued the truck driver for damages, and the defendant admitted responsibility before trial, so the only issue in court was the extent of non-economic damages.

 2005; ILLINOIS; $4,203,743 JURY AWARD:

 A woman in her early seventies was driving through the Illinois countryside when she entered an uncontrolled intersection.
-Without signaling and without yielding to her, a truck driver also entered the crossing and ran right into her broadside.
+Without signaling and without yielding to her vehicle, a truck driver also entered the crossing and crashed into her broadside.
 She died from injuries related to the crash almost two months later.